What is a practice enterprise?

-A Practice Enterprise (PE) is a trainee-run company that operates like a real business silhouetting a real enterprise's business procedures, products and services.
-A PE resembles a real company in its form, organisation and function.
+A Practice Enterprise is a trainee-run company that operates like a real business.
+It silhouettes a real enterprise's business procedures, products and services.
+A Practice Enterprise resembles a real company in its form, organisation and function.

 There is no actual transfer of real goods and money but the trade transactions and financial exchanges take place for real: orders are made, invoices issued and payments transferred, financial records maintained, including information about creditors, debtors, stock holders, etc.

 The terminology may vary from country to country (ex.
 Practice Firm, Training Firm, Virtual Enterprise), as well as their translations (ex.
 Entreprise d'entraînement, Übungsfirma, Empresa Simulada), however the methodology remains the same.

 Learn more about the Key Players of a Practice Enterprise and their roles.